-If the answers to many of these questions is "yes," the operation under consideration may be a "mill":
+If the answers to many of these questions are "yes," the operation under consideration may be a "mill":

-- Can degrees to be purchased? - Is there a claim of accreditation when there is no evidence of this status? - Is there a claim of accreditation from a bogus accrediting organization? - Does the operation lack state or federal licensure or authority to operate? - Is little if attendance required of students? - Are few assignments required for students to earn credits? - Is a very short period of time required to earn a degree? - Are there few requirements for graduation? - Does the operation charge very high fees as compared with average fees charged by higher education institutions? - Does the operation have a name similar to other well-known colleges and universities? - Does the operation make claims in its publications for which there is no evidence?
+- Can degrees be purchased? - Is there a claim of accreditation when there is no evidence of this status? - Is there a claim of accreditation from a questionable accrediting organization? - Does the operation lack state or federal licensure or authority to operate? - Is little if any attendance required of students? - Are few assignments required for students to earn credits? - Is a very short period of time required to earn a degree? - Are degrees available based solely on experience or resume review? - Are there few requirements for graduation? - Does the operation charge very high fees as compared with average fees charged by higher education institutions? - Alternatively, is the fee so low that it does not appear to be related to the cost of providing legitimate education? - Does the operation fail to provide any information about a campus or business location or address and relies, e.g., only on a post office box? - Does the operation fail to provide a list of its faculty and their qualifications? - Does the operation have a name similar to other well-known colleges and universities? - Does the operation make claims in its publications for which there is no evidence?